wp-plugins/simple-history/readme.txt

 3. The RSS feed with changes, as shown in Firefox.

 == Changelog ==

+= 0.3.5 =
+- using get_the_title instead of fetching the title directly from the post object. should make plugins like qtranslate work a bit better.
+- preparing for translation by using __() and _e() functions.
+POT-file will be available shortly.
+- Could get cryptiug "simpleHistoryNoMoreItems"-text when loading a type with no items.

 = 0.3.4 =
 - RSS-feed is now valid, and should work at more places (could be broken because of html entities and stuff)